 In the first instance please contact the legal advisor who is handling your matter so that we can try to ‘put things right’ straightaway or if you would prefer the legal adviser’s Manager, whose details can be found in the client care letter sent to you at the outset.

 In the event the matter cannot be resolved the matter will be escalated to the Compliance Officer for Legal Practice.
-You can contact the Compliance Officer, Mrs Rachel DiClemente by writing to her at Hudgell Solicitors, No2 @ The Dock, Humber Street , Hull , HU1 1T, or via email to firstname.lastname@example.org who will consider the investigation.
+You can contact the Compliance Officer, Mrs Rachel DiClemente by writing to her at Hudgell Solicitors, No2@The Dock, Humber St, Hull, HU1 1TU, or via email to firstname.lastname@example.org who will consider the investigation.
 If the need for you to contact the Compliance Officer arises please explain what you would like us to do to resolve matters

 The procedure we will then follow includes (but is not limited to):

-1. Within seven days of us receiving your written complaint we will acknowledge receipt.
+1. Within seven days of us receiving your written complaint, we will send you a letter acknowledging receipt.
 If needed, we will ask you to provide us with more information about your complaint.
 The acknowledgement will also let you know who will be handling the matter.
 In many cases the complaint will be dealt with, in the first instance, by the Senior Manager in charge of the relevant department, or a member of the compliance department.